-The 3 Factors That are Limiting Your Productivity by Evan Carmichael
+The 3 Factors That are Limiting Your Productivity [the broken link has been removed] by Evan Carmichael

 Just because everyone else does it or because you’ve always done it that way, it doesn’t mean you have to continue doing it.

 The order of Eliminate, Automate, Delegate is very important.